-Have you been noticing more going-out-of-business sales?
-Pier 1, Bed Bath &Beyond, Gap and other chains have announced more store closings in 2019 than we saw during all of 2018, according to Coresight Research.
+If you've been noticing more going-out-of-business sales, there's a startling reason: Dressbarn, CVS, Pier 1, Gap and other chains have announced more store closings in the first half of 2019 than we saw during all of 2018, according to Coresight Research.

 But the bloodbath at the mall won't end anytime soon.
 As online shopping continues to grow, another 75,000 stores could close by 2026, says investment bank UBS.